 We have two stations in the lab that have region-free DVD players.
 Also, any computer in the lab can play PAL DVDs using VLC player, a software program loaded on all of the Center’s Mac and PC computers.
-Screening Rooms CAS533B and CAS537C, and Classrooms CAS530 and CAS534 have region-free DVD players as well.
+Screening Rooms CAS533B, CAS537A, and CAS537C, and Classrooms CAS530, CAS534 and CAS538 have region-free Blu-Ray/DVD players as well.

 Q: I am a student and I need to record myself speaking for class.
 How can I do that?

 Our computer lab has computer stations with headsets and microphones.
 You just need to come to the lab and use RecordPad, an audio recording program.
-Using the program is pretty self-explanatory.
-Ask at the front desk if you need assistance.
+The tutorials section of our website has handouts and instructional videos on using RecordPad.

 We also have a more advanced audio editor called Audacity available.
 The instructions for Audacity are located here.